Brown-d0g/ghg_emissions/README.md

 This repository is a sample project for CS 241.
+The page is here: https://cd-public.github.io/fec_project/

 # Step 1